Parallel Workshops II, 19th April, 16:45 - 18:45 / Track: "Industry"

 - Presentation by Philippe Mengal, Executive Director, Bio-Based Industries (10 minutes)

 - Table discussions “what are the most important enabling factors for deployment” (20 minutes)

 - Report Back to Group – summary of table discussions (15 minutes)

-- Presentation by Company A (10 minutes) – presenting success and what helped them
+- Presentation by Sébastien Corbeil, CEO and President, Celluforce (10 minutes) – presenting their success factors and what helped them

-- Presentation by Company B (10 minutes) – presenting success and what helped them
+- Presentation by Martin Langer, Executive Vice President Corporate Development, BRAIN AG (10 minutes) – presenting their success factors and what helped them

 - Closing remarkets by Moderator (5 minutes)